 Saudi Arabia is the epicenter of intrigues that is spreading untold misery and sowing discord within the Muslim world and non-Muslim world alike.
 Indeed, with vast sums of Gulf petrodollars entering corrupt elites in Malaysia, then not surprisingly the current leader of Malaysia is trying to play the “Muslim card” in relation to anti-Myanmar rhetoric.
 This is somewhat ironic because the Saudi Arabia led coalition is slaughtering Muslims in Yemen and enabling mass malnutrition of the populace to take place based on destroying the infrastructure.
 At the same time, Malaysia is anti-Shia, therefore, this nation should clean up its own backyard before attacking Myanmar.
 Of course, media manipulation and political elites in nations like Malaysia and Saudi Arabia know the utter hypocrisy they spew.
 However, Gulf petrodollars and the impulse for siding against non-Muslims isn’t so difficult unless they happen to be Shia Muslims who are deemed apostates.

-In October and November, this year jihadists from Harakah al-Yaqin and militants within the Rohingya attacked the security forces of Myanmar.
+In October and November, this year jihadists from Harakah al-Yaqin and militants within the Bengali Muslim community attacked the security forces of Myanmar.
 Yes, unlike the portrayal in the Gulf and Western media, it was Islamists who unleashed fresh bloodshed in this troubled country beset by ethnic and religious disputes.
 Indeed, over many decades the Christian led forces of various militias will account for more deaths than any other non-Buddhist religious group in Myanmar but you wouldn’t know this if you read Gulf and Western media outlets.

 Alarmingly for Myanmar is the fact that past history dictates that international jihadists follow the intrigues of major Gulf and Western powers.
 Hence, Sunni Islamist Takfiris being supported by the same two Trojan horses in Afghanistan (the 1980’s and 1990’s), Bosnia, Libya, and Syria.
 Other intrigues imply underhanded shadows in the Central African Republic, Egypt, and a few other nations.
 Likewise, the Saudi Arabia led coalition is benefitting al-Qaeda and ISIS (Islamic State – IS) in Yemen.
 Therefore, with Syrian government forces regaining Aleppo and with ISIS under growing military attacks in Iraq, then it is conceivable for Saudi Arabia to focus on the export of Sunni Islamist terrorism.
 After all, since the Siege of Mecca in Saudi Arabia, then exporting jihad is an internal policy in order to keep the home front quiet.
 If so, and with anti-Myanmar media hype being excessive, then Myanmar may become the next in line.